felixtgd/ferntree/README.md

 ## Overview

-Ferntree is an open-source tool designed to help homeowners make informed decisions about solar energy systems.
+Ferntree is an open-source tool for designing, simulating and analysing solar energy systems.
 Our independent, free-to-use calculator allows you to:

 - Design and simulate various energy systems
 - Compare different setups